hanxiao3/scpRibo-seq/README.md

 II.
 Generate the required script and different combinations of blastomeres.

 1) perl Random_sampling.pl N Random_sampling.list
-2) perl piliang.ANOVA.r.pl
+2) perl ANOVA.r.pl
-3) perl piliang.randomForest.r.pl
+3) perl RandomForest.r.pl
-4) perl piliang.heatmap.r.pl
+4) perl Heatmap.r.pl
-5) perl piliang.wilcox.r.pl
+5) perl Wilcox.r.pl

 ###Note:
 The Random_sampling.pl file generates all possible combinations of blastomeres.
 The parameter N is determined by taking 2 raised to the power of (n-1) and then adding 1 (where n is the number of embryos).
 If n is 5, the command would be: